all I can change is the world

 "The music!"
 She told me of an evening

 How a man was playing "Candela"

 on a guitar -- you know the one?

 and began drumming on it with his hands.

 How she found herself dancing.

 How good it feels to wake up

-this Saturday morning and not go
+this Sunday morning and not go

 to the garage, put on the old shoes,